maxippacheco/ai-researching/README.md

 2. **Batch Gradient Descent (BGD)**
 3. **Least Squares Method (LSM)**
 4. **Locally Weighted Regression (LWR)**
+5. **Logistic Regression**
+6. **Softmax Regression**

 ## Overview

 Linear regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
-This project implements four different approaches to perform linear regression, each with its unique advantages and use cases.
+This project implements various approaches to perform regression, including linear and logistic regression techniques, each with its unique advantages and use cases.

 ### Techniques Implemented